github/codeql/javascript/documentation/library-customization.rst

 The JavaScript analysis libraries have a layered structure with higher-level analyses based on lower-level ones.
-Usually, classes and predicates in a lower layer should not depend on a higher layer to avoid performance problems and negative recursion issues.
+Usually, classes and predicates in a lower layer should not depend on a higher layer to avoid performance problems and non-monotonic recursion.

 We briefly survey the most important analysis layers here, starting from the lowest layer.
 Below we will discuss the extension points offered by the individual layers.